Dede Koswara

 Dede Koswara (1971 – January 30, 2016), also known as the "Tree Man", was an Indonesian carpenter with epidermodysplasia verruciformis (EV), a rare disease that causes the human papillomavirus (HPV) to grow uncontrollably, leading to the development of warts resembling tree bark.
-He received criticism from the people around him for having an unknown disease for most of his life.
+For most of his life, he was shunned for having an unknown disease.
 It was not until his later years that he received notoriety and was given multiple treatments for his condition.

 Early years

 Dede Koswara was healthy from birth up to his early childhood.
 At the age of ten, he started to develop warts around his injured knee, which then grew onto his limbs and face.
 He was unable to afford treatment for the disease and had initially tried to remove one of the larger warts, however the wart eventually regrew.
 He attempted to live a normal life, working as a craftsman.
 He married at the age of 18 and had two children.
-The warts continued to grow uncontrollably, which eventually limited his movements and became dependent on others for daily routines.
+The warts continued to grow uncontrollably, which eventually limited his movements and made him dependent on others for his daily routines.
 Having become too dependent, he lost his job, was divorced by his wife, and was separated from his children.
-His parents offered him to live with them, so as to provide help.
+His parents offered him to live with them so as to provide help.
 He was later hired by a carnival owner to be a part of a traveling freak show.